WBS-TW/CPxplorer/README.md

 and therefore subjected to monthly limit for the server calculations):
 CPions: <https://wbs-tw.shinyapps.io/CPions/>
 CPquant: <https://wbs-tw.shinyapps.io/CPquant/>

+NOTE: the latest version is always installed using the devtools::install_github() function while the server and shinylive versions might not be up to date with the latest version.

 The apps can also be opened directly in a web browser of the local computer from these sites (no need to install the R package and verified